seinecle/blog/_posts/2023-07-04-free-pdf-search-enhanced-with-complex-queries.md

 last_modified_at_readable:   Jul 4, 2023
 ---

+This is a short note documenting the improvements brought today to the pdf search function.

 # "Eat your own dog food"

 This is a saying often used in entrepreneurship and software development, conveying the idea that you will ship better products and services if you are actually using them for your own consumption.